Oscarg2010/MCW-BCDR/HOL/Hands-on lab step-by step - Business continuity and disaster recovery.md

     ![A Submitting deployment, and deployment in progress messages display.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image344.png "Submitting deployment, and deployment in progress")

 **Note:** You will perform the Failback later in the HOL, so it is safe to move on to the next task.
-You can check the status of the Re-protect using the Jobs, Site Recovery Jobs area of the BCDRSRV.
+You can check the status of the Re-protect using the Site Recovery Jobs area of the BCDRSRV.

 ![In the Recovery blade, Reprotect has a status of In progress.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image345.png "Recovery blade")